 - A running chair for teens and adults with special needs?

 These are examples of the types of projects that BME students have the opportunity to complete in a year-long Senior Capstone Design course.
-This course is partially funded through a NIH R25 grant with the theme of Aid-to-the-Disabled, and has many notable features:
+This course has many notable features:

-- The student teams are truly inter-disciplinary, as each team will be a combination of students from Biomedical Engineering, Mechanical Engineering and/or Computer Science and Engineering; and Masters of Occupational Therapy (MOT) students or Physical Therapy (PT) doctoral students from the College of Medicine.
+- The student teams are truly multi-disciplinary, as each team is a combination of students from Biomedical Engineering, Mechanical Engineering and/or Computer Science and Engineering; and some teams have Occupational Therapy (OTD) or Physical Therapy (DPT) doctoral students from the College of Medicine.

 - The course encourages direct interaction with the community.
-This could be individual families, or local agencies that we partner with to solve real-world problems.
+This could be individual families, medical community or local agencies that we partner with to solve real-world problems.